 2. If you want a system backup, do not add personal documents.

-3. Also empty the cache folder of fitness: When downloading a packet, it remains on the disk, they must be abolished to win (a lot) of space.
+3. Also empty the fitness cache folder: When downloading a packet, it remains on the disk, they must be abolished to win (a lot) of space.
 For this, type in a terminal:

 sudo aptitude clean

-The best to do is the backup after installing the system, after installing its software and the like updates like this, the system is clean.
+The best thing to do is the backup after installing the system.
+Once the software is installed and updated like this, the system is clean.